Connor-Tal/Calculator/README.txt

 All answears are lowercase

+There is a genreal use calculator
-Right now you can calculate intrest and income
+There is alsa a calculator intrest and income
 Expect more to be added soon!

 There is also a random number generator